-During my pregnancy, I had the opportunity to review a collection of 10 terrific pregnancy pillows.
-(You can check out my full reviews on all of them here!)
-Each one was different and unique, and all were designed to meet a mom-to-be’s needs during her pregnancy.
+During my last two pregnancies, I’ve had the opportunity to review a collection of terrific pregnancy pillows.
+Each one was different and unique, and all were designed to meet a mother-to-be’s needs during her pregnancy.
 I really enjoyed the process and learned a lot about what pregnant people can come to expect in terms of support and comfort with pregnancy pillows.

-Overall, I can say the last nine months have been significantly more comfortable thanks to these pillows.
-I hope they help support you during this time as well.
+Overall, I can say the last few years have been significantly more comfortable thanks to these pillows, and I hope this information is helpful to everyone reading, as well!

 - Dimensions: 60″ x 7″ x 25″